Jordyn Woods’ Video Launches Instagram War, ‘You Ain’t Kylie’

 On May 7, the model updated her account.
 A selfie video announcing Jordyn’s “fav filter” showed the 21-year-old pouting into the camera with what appeared to be digitally-enhanced freckles.
 The “filter” referred to in the caption made Jordyn “wish” she had “more freckles.”
 Prior selfies suggest Woods not to have any natural freckles.

 Instagram appears to be reacting.
 The comments likely pertain to comparisons between yesterday’s video and a makeup-free snap taken by Kylie Jenner back in March – Kylie’s Instagram selfie clearly showed the Keeping Up With The Kardashians star as having a naturally freckled face.
 “You ain’t Kylie,” one user wrote in response to Jordyn’s video.
 The reply launched over 25 responses.
-One read as follows:
+One read as follows.

 ” @jaime23duran Everything that she knows she got it from her”